Breaking News: Version 9.0 Released!

 General Moving Objects.
 A new General Moving Object model allows users to model rigid body dynamics with six-degrees-of-freedom fully coupled with fluid flow.
 In the new model, an object (or multiple objects) can be allowed to move freely, or the user can prescribe the object motion.

-been added.
+Thermal Stress Modeling.
+A thermal stress model, together with an implicit treatment of the stresses and an extension to two fluids, hasbeen added.
 The model describes, for example, elastic stresses and deformations induced by cooling and solidification of metal parts.

 Implicit GMRES Solver for pressure and velocity.
 A new pressure-velocity solver, generalized minimum residual method, has been added.
 In addition to the GMRES pressure solver, a new algorithm—the generalized conjugate gradient algorithm—has also been implemented for solving viscous terms implicitly, when used with the GMRES solver.